arakawamoriyuki/baseapi/README.md

 ### hook action (v0.1.4~)

-Controller of 'create, update, destroy' function in advance by attaching the prefix of before, you can post processing Delete the related table or may be useful for error handling It may be good even before_action, but you may use if you want to process in the transaction.
+Controller of 'create, update, destroy' function in advance by attaching the prefix of before, you can post processing.
-It is always surrounded by model of transaction.

     class CompaniesController < BaseApiController
       # Name Required items